Kārlis Ulmanis

-Kārlis Augusts Vilhelms Ulmanis ([ˈkaːrlis ˈɑuɡusts ˈvilxɛlms ˈuɫmɑnis]; 4 September 1877 – 20 September 1942) was a Latvian politician.
-He was one of the most prominent Latvian politicians of pre-World War II Latvia during the Interwar period of independence from November 1918 to June 1940.
+Kārlis Augusts Vilhelms Ulmanis ([ˈkaːrlis ˈɑuɡusts ˈvilxɛlms ˈuɫmɑnis]; 4 September 1877 – 20 September 1942) was a Latvian politician and a dictator.
+He was one of the most prominent Latvian politicians of pre-World War II Latvia during the Interwar period of independence from November 1918 to June 1940 and served as the country's first prime minister.

 He served four times as prime minister, the last time as the head of an authoritarian regime, during which he subsequently also adopted the title of President of Latvia.
 The legacy of his dictatorship continues to divide public opinion in Latvia today.

 Early life

 Born in a prosperous farming family, Ulmanis studied agriculture at the Swiss Federal Institute of Technology Zurich and at Leipzig University.
 He then worked in Latvia as a writer, lecturer, and manager in agricultural positions.
 He was politically active during the 1905 Revolution, was briefly imprisoned in Pskov, and subsequently fled Latvia to avoid incarceration by the Russian authorities.
-During this period of exile, he studied at the University of Nebraska–Lincoln in the United States as Karl August Ulmann, earning a Bachelor of Science degree in agriculture.
+During this period of exile, he studied at the University of Nebraska in the United States as Karl August Ulmann, earning a Bachelor of Science degree in agriculture.
 After working briefly at that university as a lecturer, Ulmanis moved to Houston, Texas.
 The dairy business he had bought there ran into financial difficulties.

 Ulmanis returned to Latvia from American exile in 1913, after being informed that it was now safe for political exiles to return due to the declaration of a general amnesty by Nicholas II of Russia.
 This safety was short-lived as World War I broke out one year later and Courland Governorate was partially occupied by Germany in 1915.